eez-open/studio/help/en-US/components/actions/Eval JS.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcija evaluira JavaScript expression i rezultat šalje kroz `result` output
+It evaluates a JavaScript expression and sends the result through `result` output.

 # PROPERTIES

-## Expression [DRAFT]
+## Expression

-JavaScript expression koji se evaluira.
-Unutar njega se se može ubaciti na više mjesta i EEZ FLOW expression, koji se piše unutar vitičastih zagrada.
-Npr. u JavaScript expressionu `Math.random() * {num_items}`, ovo `{num_items}` je EEZ Flow expression, tj. uzima se vrijednost num_items varijable koja dolazi iz EEZ Flow-a prije nego što se predaja JavaScripti da izračuna ostatak expressiona.
+The JavaScript expression to be evaluated.
+EEZ Flow expression written inside curly brackets can be inserted in several places within the expression.
+For example in the JavaScript expression `Math.random() * {num_items}`, this `{num_items}` is a Flow expression, i.e. it takes the value of the `num_items` variable that comes from the Flow before handing it off to JavaScript to calculate the complete expression.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.

-## result [DRAFT]
+## result

-Output kroz koji se šalje rezultat evaluacije JavaScript expressiona.
-By default, `Type` outputa je postavljen na `any`, pa je poželjno promjeniti u neki konkretan type.
+Output through which the result of JavaScript expression evaluation is sent.
+By default, `Type` of the output is set to `any`, so it is preferable to change it to a specific type.

 # EXAMPLES [EMPTY]